titedog/gw-mapmaking-help/gloomwood_cheats.md

 *Note: As of now, the infinite command only works with ammo.*

-The `infinite` command allows you to give yourself an unlimited ammount of any resource.
+The `infinite` command allows you to give yourself an unlimited amount of any resource.
 This works by toggling on/off the selected resource type.

 If we wanted to give ourselves infinite ammo, we would run this command: